alzalabany/react-simple-js-toaster/readme.md

 ```

 ## props
-1. fixed: if set it will make toasts fixed, otherwise they will push view uppward
+only one **fixed:** if set it will make toasts fixed, otherwise they will push view uppward